Discover folk - the CRM for people-powered businesses

 Why you need a CRM

-A CRM is essential for startups to manage customer relationships and streamline partner interactions effectively.
+A CRM is essential for partnership managers to manage partner relationships and streamline collaboration effectively.
 Below we unpack the challenges teams tend to face without one, the benefits you can reap once you find a suitable one and key features you should look out for.

 1. Challenges without a CRM

 Unsure why you need a CRM?
-Below are a few common challenges faced by a Founder of a startup looking to streamline their partner interactions without a CRM to centralize their contact database.
+Below are a few common challenges faced by partnership managers looking to streamline their partner interactions without a CRM to centralize their partner database.

-• Disorganization: Without a centralized system, tracking customer and partner information becomes chaotic, leading to errors and inefficiencies.
+- Disorganization: Without a centralized system, tracking partner and reseller information becomes chaotic, leading to errors and inefficiencies.

-• Lack of insight: Without analytics, it's challenging to understand customer behaviors and partner performance, limiting strategic decisions.
+- Lack of insight: Without analytics, it's challenging to understand partner behaviors and performance, limiting strategic decisions.

-• Inconsistent communication: Disparate communication channels lead to mixed messages and a lack of coherence in interactions.
+- Inconsistent communication: Disparate communication channels lead to mixed messages and a lack of coherence in partner interactions.

 2. Benefits of a CRM